Every year, more than 100,000 people suffer sports-related eye injuries. Almost 13,000 of these injuries lead to permanent loss of vision.

 Protect Your Vision from Sport-Related Injuries

 Although you can prevent eye injuries by using the correct protective eyewear and education, accidents still happen.
-Schedule an appointment at Shoreline Vision in Norton Shores, MI, today.
+Request an appointment at Shoreline Vision in Norton Shores, MI, today.